Is therapy covered by my insurance?

 If I bring in my child, can I talk to the therapist without him or her in the room?

 Generally speaking, before seeing a pre-adolescent child individually, the clinicians at the Sugar Bend Center prefer to meet with parents for a full session without the child present.
 We do this for several reasons.
 First of all, we want to make sure you are comfortable with us before bringing your child for an appointment.
 This allows you to reassure your child about who we are, what our office is like, and what the appointment will be like.
 We also like to meet with parents individually in order to gather a thorough history of your child and family.
 This is often much easier to do without the child present, and allows parents to speak openly about difficult topics when needed.
 Finally, this first session is often used to learn from parents about their expectations of treatment, what they hope to gain from it, and whether our services are likely to be what your child needs at this point.
 In some cases, particularly if individual therapy is warranted for younger children, parents may meet with the clinician periodically throughout the course of psychotherapy depending on the needs of the child and family.
 In other cases, when a child is not ready to use therapy independently, treatment may be primarily with parents, wherein parents are coached on how to help their children at home.
-Treatment with an adolescent can be a whole other story.
-As children approach adolescence, their need for privacy typically increases.
-Thus, much to the chagrin of many parents, therapy may be most effective when the adolescent has confidence that what he or she discusses in therapy will be confidential.
-Exceptions to this, of course, are when safety is concerned, or in the case of any other confidentiality limitations defined in your particular therapy arrangements.
-In general, treatment with adolescents may include parents, but it is less likely you would meet with the clinician without your child present.

 Are you going to tell me what my child tells you in therapy?

 This question is asked a lot.
 Unfortunately, the answer is not as straightforward as the question.
 As mentioned in the previous question, adolescent age children often expect confidentiality in order for therapy to be beneficial.
 All clinicians are bound by limits of confidentiality, which generally state that we must report abuse of any kind and address issues of safety.
-(See limits of confidentiality for more detail.)
 When a clinician works with an adolescent, he or she will talk with the adolescent and family about the specifics of what information will be shared with parents.
 With younger children, the issue of confidentiality may be less complicated.
 In the first session with a child, the child is often informed that their therapist will be meeting with their parents again to talk about ways to help the family work better together and to be happier.
 For the most part, children are pleased with this idea.
 In some cases, though, such as in the case of abuse or divorce, young children may also need to feel therapy is a “safe place to talk.”
 In these types of cases, strict confidentiality may be necessary to help a child benefit from therapy.

 How do I know which provider to choose?